steemit/condenser/README.md

-# Condenser
+# Knowledgr-frontend

-Condenser is the react.js web interface to the world's first and best blockchain-based social media platform, steemit.com.
-It uses [STEEM](https://github.com/steemit/steem), a blockchain powered by DPoS Governance and ChainBase DB to store JSON-based content for a plethora of web applications.
+Knowledgr-frontend is the react.js web interface to the world's first and best blockchain-based social media platform, knowledgr.com.
+It uses [KNOWLEDGR](https://github.com/norestlabs/knowledgr), a blockchain powered by DPoS Governance and ChainBase DB to store JSON-based content for a plethora of web applications.

-## Why would I want to use Condenser (steemit.com front-end)?
+## Why would I want to use Knowledgr-frontend (knowledgr.com front-end)?

 * Learning how to build blockchain-based web applications using STEEM as a content storage mechanism in react.js
-* Reviewing the inner workings of the steemit.com social media platform
+* Reviewing the inner workings of the knowledgr.com social media platform
-* Assisting with software development for steemit.com
+* Assisting with software development for knowledgr.com

 ## Installation

 #### Docker

-We highly recommend using docker to run condenser in production.
-This is how we run the live steemit.com site and it is the most supported (and fastest) method of both building and running condenser.
-We will always have the latest version of condenser (master branch) available on Docker Hub.
+We highly recommend using docker to run knowledgr-frontend in production.
+This is how we run the live knowledgr.com site and it is the most supported (and fastest) method of both building and running knowledgr-frontend.
+We will always have the latest version of knowledgr-frontend (master branch) available on Docker Hub.
 Configuration settings can be set using environment variables (see configuration section below for more information).
 If you need to install docker, you can get it at https://get.docker.com